Key points at a glance

 The prevention services identify negative posts and hateful comments on social media, filter them out, and report them to you.

 Our insurance comprises four modules, each of which can be taken out on its own.
-Regardless of which module or modules you choose, the cyber insurance for individuals offers all-round protection against online threats through a combination of AXA insurance coverage, AXA-ARAG legal protection, and the prevention services.
+Regardless of which module or modules you choose, the cyber insurance for individuals offers all-round protection against online threats through a combination of AXA insurance coverage, AXA-ARAG internet legal protection, and the prevention services.

 Select several AXA Cyber insurance modules to benefit from an attractive premium discount.